What is rheumatoid arthritis?

 See a rheumatologist as early as possible.
 A rheumatologist can diagnose RA and make sure you get the right treatment.
 If you have RA and have not seen a rheumatologist, ask your doctor about a referral.
 See the Working with your healthcare team information sheet.

 Learn about RA and play an active role in your treatment.
-Not all information you read or hear about it trustworthy so always talk to your doctor or healthcare team about treatments you are thinking about trying.
-Reliable sources of further information are also listed in the section below.
+Not all information you read or hear about is trustworthy so always talk to your doctor or healthcare team about treatments you are thinking about trying.
 Self management courses aim to help you develop skills to be actively involved in your healthcare.
-Contact your local Arthritis Office for details of these courses.
+Contact Arthritis NSW for details on available courses.

 Live a healthy life.
-Stay physically active, eat a healthy diet, stop smoking and reduce stress to help your overall health and wellbeing.
-See the Exercise and RA and Healthy eating information sheets.
+Stay physically active, eat a healthy diet, stop smoking and reduce stress to help your overall health and well-being.
+See the Exercise & Rheumatoid Arthritis and Healthy Eating information sheets.

 Learn how to protect your joints and cope with tiredness.
-See the Saving energy information sheet.
+See the Fatigue & Arthritis information sheet.

 Acknowledge your feelings and seek support.
 As there is currently no cure for RA and it can affect many parts of your life, it is natural to feel scared, frustrated, sad and sometimes angry.
 Be aware of these feelings and get help if they start affecting your daily life.
-See the Arthritis and emotions information sheet.
+See the Emotional Wellbeing information sheet.

 Download this information as a PDF document: Rheumatoid Arthritis